jfrNebus/Safe_box/readme_english.md

 <br>

 In a matrix keyboard, the connections of the buttons are made through columns and rows; each side of each button is connected to a column and a row.
 In the previous picture we have a matrix keyboard that i did to explain the main concept.
-The main point is to power one of the sides of push buttons, and to read the voltage value on the other side.
+The main point is to power one of the sides of the push buttons, and to read the voltage value on the other side.
 We can power the columns, and then we could read the value on each row.

-Let's say that we pressed the button 4.
-We start powering the column number 1, so at this point the columns 2 and 3 are powerless.
-The column 1, (columns 1), is connected with the side 1 of button 1, with the side 1 of button 2, and with the side one of button 3, (SW1, SW2 y SW3).
+Let's say that we pressed button 4.
+We start powering column number 1, so at this point columns 2 and 3 are powerless.
+Column 1, (columns 1), is connected with side 1 of button 1, with side 1 of button 2, and with side one of button 3 (SW1, SW2 y SW3).
 Therefore, these 3 buttons are set as powered on their side 1.
 Then, the system starts reading the voltage value on each row.
 It starts by reading the value of row 1.
-In the row 1 we have the side 2 of button 1, which was not pressed, which means that the circuit is not closed and the voltage sent through column 1 doesn’t reach the side 2 of the button.
-This means that the voltage read in the row 1 is 0V.
-This is understood by the board like the button 1 was not pressed.
-Then we keep checking the behaviour of the other buttons in the row 1.
-We meet the button 4, which was pressed.
-The side 1 of the button 4 is connected to column 2.
-This column is off at this point of the analysis, therefor, even if the button 4 is pressed in this exact moment, the voltage read in the row 1 is still 0.
-It happens the same with the button 7.
-There is no voltage at all in the row 1.
-It is guaranteed that the button 1 was not pressed, because in order for it to be considered as pressed there must be a positive read in the row 1 while the column 1 is being powered.
+In row 1 we have side 2 of button 1, which was not pressed, which means that the circuit is not closed and the voltage sent through column 1 doesn’t reach side 2 of the button.
+This means that the voltage read in row 1 is 0V.
+This is understood by the board like button 1 was not pressed.
+Then we keep checking the behaviour of the other buttons in row 1.
+We meet button 4, which was pressed.
+Side 1 of button 4 is connected to column 2.
+This column is off at this point of the analysis, therefor, even if button 4 is pressed in this exact moment, the voltage read in row 1 is still 0.
+It happens the same with button 7.
+There is no voltage at all in row 1.
+It is guaranteed that button 1 was not pressed, because in order for it to be considered as pressed there must be a positive read in the row 1 while the column 1 is being powered.
-Once the main working principle of row 1 and its buttons is understood, we can easily go through the rows 2 and 3.
-We keep reading the voltage value in the row 2.
-The column we are working with right now is the number 1, since the button 2 was not pressed it is in the same situation than the button 1, there is not a positive read in the row 2 when the column 1 is powered.
-It is guaranteed that the button 2 was not pressed.
-Finally, we read the row 3.
-Since the button 3 was not pressed, the connection between column 1 and row 3 is not closed, there's no positive read in the row 3 when the column 1 is powered, therefor, the button 3 was not pressed.
+Once the main working principle of row 1 and its buttons is understood, we can easily go through rows 2 and 3.
+We keep reading the voltage value in row 2.
+The column we are working with right now is number 1, since button 2 was not pressed it is in the same situation than button 1, there is not a positive read in row 2 when column 1 is powered.
+It is guaranteed that button 2 was not pressed.
+Finally, we read row 3.
+Since button 3 was not pressed, the connection between column 1 and row 3 is not closed, there's no positive read in row 3 when column 1 is powered, therefor, button 3 was not pressed.

+vas por aquí vas por aquí vas por aqui

 At this point, the read in all the rows is 0, so the system understands that the pressed button is either in column 2 or column 3.
 The action performed for the column 1 will be performed for the column 2.
 Columns 1 and 3 are set in a power off state, and the column 2 is powered.
 The reading process starts again.
 We start by reading the first row when the column 2 is powered, the result is a positive voltage read.
 The result is positive because in this example, the button pressed was the number 4, which is connected to the row 1 on its pin number 2, and to the column 2 on its pin number 1.
 When the button is pressed while the power in the column 2 is on, the circuit gets closed through the row 1, generating a positive read in the row 1.
 This is understood by the system as "button pressed", in this case, the one associated to row 1 and column 2.
 Once there is a button pressed, the analysis process is stopped, and the code keeps running.